cylc/cylc-doc/src/user-guide/running-suites.rst

 consider installing dedicated Cylc servers or
 VMs inside the HPC trust zone (where TCP and SSH should be allowed).

-It is also possible to run Cylc suite server programs on HPC login nodes, but this is not recommended for load and run duration,
+It is also possible to run Cylc :term:`schedulers <scheduler>` on HPC login nodes, but this is not recommended for load and run duration,

 Finally, it has been suggested that *port forwarding* may provide another